-Talia Ariss, Graduate Student
+Talia Ariss, PhD Student

 Talia received her B.A. in psychology from the American University of Beirut and an MA in Psychology in Education from Teachers College, Columbia University.
 Her research interests focus on investigating the interplay between one’s emotions, cognition, and social interactions as they relate to substance misuse.
 Specifically, she is interested in looking at the factors that increase one’s likelihood of developing of a substance use disorder.
 Outside the lab, Talia enjoys drawing and reading about nineteenth century European art.

-Dani Kang, Graduate Student
+Dani Kang, PhD Student

-Walter James Venerable, III, Graduate Student
+Walter James Venerable, III, PhD Student

 Walter received his B.S. in Psychology from Arizona State University.
 His research interests are focused on alcohol’s role in human sexual interactions.
 Specifically, alcohol’s role in the perception of sexual cues or romantic interest that may lead to the initiation of sexual behaviors.
 Walter is interested in using this research to make informed improvements to sexual assault awareness and prevention efforts.
 Outside of lab Walter enjoys hiking through nature, watching educational documentaries, and participating in massively multiplayer online video game communities.

 Yang received his B.S. in Psychology with a specialization in Clinical Psychology from the University of California, San Diego.
 He strives to understand and contribute to substance use research utilizing tools from both clinical and social psychology.
 Having a better grasp of the motivating and reinforcing mechanisms of alcohol use could help produce effective interventions that properly target social contexts.
 Outside of academic settings, Yang enjoys spending time with friends while taking photos or playing video games.